TheGrimsey/bevy_world_seed/README.md

     *Write to it using modifiers, i.e a spline modifier can apply a road texture.
 Probably want to be able to do some falloff & noise at the edges.*

-- [] Take into account the next tile for normals at the edge.
-(90%, missing corners)
+- [X] Take into account the next tile for normals at the edge.
+(We currently ignore corners but it seems to eb fine anyway?)

 *We get weird edges right now because the smooth normals only account for what exists on the tile.*